Deferred Action for Childhood Arrivals (DACA)

 - Email Submissions: firstname.lastname@example.org

 - Mail Submissions: Attn: Admissions Office, P.O.
 Box 1467, Greenwood, SC 29648

-Note: Although PTC prefers your official transcript for more accurate course placement, the college will accept your original High School/GED diploma as verification in lieu of the official transcript for Admission purposes.
-Diplomas must be delivered in person to the Admissions Office or County Campus location.
+Note: Although PTC prefers your official transcript for more accurate course placement, the college will accept a copy of your High School/GED diploma as verification in lieu of the official transcript for Admission purposes.
 Note that an official transcript may still be required to receive certain forms of financial aid.

-If you completed high school outside the United States, please contact Renae Frazier about required documentation.
+If you completed high school outside the United States, please contact the Admissions Office about required documentation.

 If you completed college/university coursework outside of the United States, your transcripts must be evaluated by a NACES (National Association of Credential Evaluation Services) member evaluator.
 A list of agencies can be found at www.naces.org.

 - A High School GPA of at least 3.0 waives the Writing and Reading portion.

 - A grade of "C" or higher in a college-level English course from a regionally accredited or approved institution.

 - Earned an associate, bachelor's degree or higher from a regionally accredited institution.